ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 {% endhighlight %}

-The pre-defined pins can be found in `PinNumbers.h` inside any Arduino Wiring project, but since there will be different pins available depending on the hardware setup you are building for, we've also included a table here to describe which pin defines are available for each device.
+The pre-defined pin names can be found in `PinNumbers.h` inside any Arduino Wiring project, but since there will be different physical connector pins available depending on the hardware setup you are building for, we've also included a table here to describe which pin names are available for each device.

 #### Raspberry Pi 2